 The layout of an RV determines how much space there is for a bed.
 Some have less space for a bedroom, while others include bunks or pop-up spaces that require a smaller mattress.
 RV mattresses are often shorter or narrower than standard mattresses to accommodate a compact configuration.

 Traveling in an RV may shift priorities.
 While shoppers may look for a high-profile, luxury mattress for their homes, an RV may require a lower profile and simpler construction.
 Not every type of mattress will work well in an RV.
 There are several factors to keep in mind, which we will cover in-depth later in this guide.
 These include mattress size, profile, weight, and overall durability.

 There are unique mattress shopping considerations for RV owners.
-Qualities like pressure relief and temperature regulation become more important for those who are traveling, hiking, and staying in warmer climates.
-Those who share an RV may find that noise and motion isolation are especially important.
+Qualities like pressure relief and temperature regulation become more important if you are traveling, hiking, or staying in warmer climates.
+Those who share an RV may find noise reduction and motion isolation especially important.
 Each RV has a specific configuration that may require a lower profile, lighter weight, or smaller mattress.
 Everyone has different comfort preferences and needs to consider as well.
-Before choosing an RV mattress, it is important to keep these factors in mind.
+Before choosing an RV mattress, you should keep all of these factors in mind.

 Mattress sizes can vary between manufacturers, so in addition to double-checking the measurements of your space, be sure to read the product description and measurements before making a purchase.
 Common sizes and dimensions are listed below.